d-kulikov/preprocessing/README.md

 # preprocessing
-Custom functions for convenient preparation of the whole dataset for modeling.
+Custom functions for convenient preparation of the dataset for modeling.